fuse-box/fuse-box/docs/introduction/getting-started.md

 import React from "react" // <-- not correct ()
 ```

 It will work with [polyfillNonStandardDefaultUsage](/page/configuration#polyfillnonstandarddefaultusage).
-However it's not recommended to add this option as it adds additional overhead to your runtime.
+However, it's not recommended adding this option as it adds additional overhead to your runtime.